MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

    5.9572186
 ```

-Windows PowerShell 5.1 does not have the same optimizations for `Out-Null`, so you should avoid
+Windows PowerShell 5.1 does not have the same optimizations for `Out-Null` as PowerShell 7.x, so you
-using `Out-Null` in performance sensitive code.
+should avoid using `Out-Null` in performance sensitive code.

 Introducing a script block and calling it (using dot sourcing or otherwise) then assigning the
 result to `$null` is a convenient technique for suppressing the output of a large block of script.